-Note that in the current pilot-environment all clients have their own SSO.
+Currently all clients have their own SSO.
 It will become possible to join other SSO Groups at a later stage.

 This section describes how Single-sign-on (SSO), Single-log-out (SLO) and sessions are handled in the NEB platform.